kran77 - Fotolia

 Why API integration?

-"As new applications come in and are being introduced to consumers, adoption can skyrocket quickly to tens of millions users," said Matthew David, emerging technologies digital product owner at QBE Insurance.
+"As applications come in and are being to consumers, adoption can skyrocket quickly to tens of millions users," said Matthew David, emerging technologies digital product owner at QBE Insurance.
 "With API integration, your delivery team can react quickly to make your applications available to them."

-While API integration is new to some companies, the technology behind it is seasoned and mature, David said.
+While API integration is to some companies, the technology behind it is seasoned and mature, David said.
 The technology in APIs has its history in web services, so there's solid API technology that allows you to create services that you can share across systems.
 Now, API management platforms can automate API integration tasks, create API catalogs and more.

 The pre-built integration templates in API integration products bring quick connectivity between previously siloed cloud applications.
 These packaged integrations also help with self-service deployment for line-of-business employees, increasing the speed and reducing labor costs of integration.